 2021 Data Management Training Fellowship Program

-We are now accepting applications from research projects and field stations interested in hosting a fellow from mid-June to mid August 2021.
-The application deadline is December 14, 2020.
-We anticipate supporting 10 fellowships.
-The fellows will have the opportunity to work remotely, though EDI would prefer in-person training at the host site if circumstances allow.
+The application process for research projects and field stations interested in hosting a fellow from mid-June to mid August 2021 has been concluded.
+We will support 16 fellowships.
+The fellows will have the opportunity to train remotely or in-person at the host site if circumstances related to COVID-19 allow.

 Please contact Susanne Grossman-Clarke (email@example.com) with any questions.

 In agreement with EDI’s mission of accelerating curation and publishing of environmental data, the focus of the fellowships is on:

 - Processing and publishing host institution’s data.

 - Developing a longer-term data management strategy for the host institution.